 So how do you go about buying a home if you don’t have cash on hand and need to finance the purchase?
 Let’s take a look at what’s involved in getting a mortgage and how bankruptcy impacts that.

 If your credit score is below 600, you may be a candidate for a bad credit home loan, commonly known as a subprime loan.
 These loans typically carry interest rates that are at least a couple of percentage points higher than standard – also known as prime – borrowers can get.
 You’re also likely to pay additional fees.
 In the end, getting a mortgage before your bankruptcy has fallen off your credit reports will likely cost you much more over the life of your loan than if you waited until your credit improved.

 Getting a mortgage before discharge

 Some lenders are more flexible than others.
 Of course, the more flexible they are, the higher the interest rate you’re likely to pay, so waiting until you qualify for lower interest rates can be a wise choice.
-If your circumstance requires that you buy a home sooner rather than later, there are lenders who will give you an FHA, USDA or VA loan even while you are still making payments on your Chapter 13 payment plan.
+If your circumstances require that you buy a home sooner rather than later, there are lenders who will give you an FHA, USDA or VA loan even while you are still making payments on your Chapter 13 payment plan.
 Of course, there are stipulations.
 You typically will need to have been making regular payments for at least 12 months, and you’ll likely need approval from your trustee.
 But the government backing of these loans tends to make them a little more flexible.

 What if you filed for Chapter 7?